-Cost recovery for renewables is determined by the extent to which the prices received sit above their marginal costs.
-As shown in Figure 12 above, prices are generally higher once a carbon constraint is included in the model.
+Cost recovery for renewables is determined by the extent to which the prices received sit above their marginal costs, as the majority of their costs are fixed.
+As shown in Figure 13 above, prices are generally higher once a carbon constraint is included in the model.

-Accordingly, VRE facilities (wind in Figure 16 and solar in Figure 17) recover their costs when carbon is explicitly priced, i.e., the green (for wind) and yellow (for solar) bars meet the red horizontal line.
+Accordingly, VRE facilities (wind in Figure 17 and solar in Figure 18) recover their costs when carbon is explicitly priced, i.e., the green (for wind) and yellow (for solar) bars meet the red horizontal line.

 In contrast, in the absence of a carbon price, VRE facilities do not recover their costs.
 Here, the degree of revenue insufficiency also grows as the emissions target tightens.
-Again, this is reflected in the lower prices when a carbon constraint is not included in the model (Figure 12).
+Again, this is reflected in the lower prices when a carbon constraint is not included in the model (Figure 13).

-Figure 16 - Revenue sufficiency for wind farms
+Figure 17 - Revenue sufficiency for wind farms